Destruction of chemical weapons in the United States: Safety

 Mustard is a blistering agent that works to destroy different substances with cells of living tissue.
 Effects of exposure typically appear within a day.
 While acute mortality is low, death can occur from long term complications.
 Humans exposed to a non-disabling dose of 12 mg-min/m^{3} will have signs of mild discomfort and conjunctival injection.
-With a more disabling dose of 60 mg-min/m^{3}, humans will experience generalized conjunctivas, edema, photophobia and eye irritation.
+With a more disabling dose of 60 mg-min/m^{3}, humans will experience generalized conjunctivitis, edema, photophobia and eye irritation.
 For a lethal dose, the agent would have to be extremely concentrated as 1500 mg-min/m^{3} give a 50 percent lethality rate.

 GB or Sarin is the least lethal of the nerve agents.
 Nerve agents act to disable enzymes responsible for transmitting nerve impulses.
 Initial effects can appear almost immediately after exposure and can cause death within minutes.
-Humans exposed to a non-disabling dose which would be about .05 mg/m^{3} for twenty minutes, can experience headaches, eye pain, tightness in chest, rhino rhea, cramps, nausea, malaise and miosis.
-With a slightly more potent dose of .05 mg/m^{3} for 30 minutes effects include inhibition, dyspnea and SFEMG changes.
+Humans exposed to a non-disabling dose which would be about .05 mg/m^{3} for twenty minutes, can experience headaches, eye pain, tightness in chest, rhinorrhea, cramps, nausea, malaise and miosis.
+With a slightly more potent dose of .05 mg/m^{3} for 30 minutes effects include inhibition, dyspnea and electromyelographic changes.
 The required dose for a rate of 50 percent lethality is 70 mg-min/m^{3}.
 VX is also another nerve agent like GB but is much more lethal.
 At the non-disabling and disabling levels, VX causes the same effects as GB but at much lower doses, 12 times less than that of GB.
 Also, a mere 30 mg-min/m^{3} will give a death rate of 50 percent.